Last Updated on December 21, 2020 by Vasilis

 Another option is to park your car in Galatas and take a water taxi from Galatas.
 It operates 24/7.
 It will drop you off downtown, the fee is to be paid to the boatman when you enter the boat (costs 1 Euro one way) You can also take the ferry or hydrofoil directly from Piraeus port in Athens.
 There are also boats from Methana, Hydra, Spetses, Aegina and Agkistri to Poros.

-Have you been to Poros island and what was your favourite family activity?
+Have you been to Poros island with kids and what was your favourite family activity?
 I would love to hear from you and add them to my list!

 Pin it for later!